Western Michigan University

 - Professional development of K-12 earth science teachers

-Dr. Heather Petcovic is interim associate dean of the College of Arts and Sciences, and holds a joint appointment as an associate professor in geosciences and the Mallinson Institute for Science Education.
+Dr. Heather Petcovic is an associate dean of the College of Arts and Sciences, and holds a joint appointment as an associate professor in geosciences and the Mallinson Institute for Science Education.

 Petcovic's role as interim associate dean includes responsibility for research, graduate student success, and diversity and inclusion initiatives.
 A WMU faculty member since 2004, she previously served at Oregon State University, where she was coordinator for a program called Science Connections.
 Also at Oregon State, she had been a geosciences instructor and a National Science Foundation Teaching Fellow in the Portland school system.